hhovhann/BlogPostApi/README.md

 ### How to run application locally

 - Install packages: `npm install` (be sure that in your env have installed the [Node JS](https://nodejs.org/en/docs/guides/getting-started-guide))
+- Run Mongo Database Container: `docker-compose up` (be sure that you have) installed [Docker Desktop](https://www.docker.com/products/docker-desktop/) for your system)
 - Run Node Application: `npm start`
-- Run Mongo Database Container: `docker-compose up` (be sure that you have installed [Docker Desktop](https://www.docker.com/products/docker-desktop/) for your system)

 ### How to run application tests locally
+- Install packages: `npm install` (be sure that in your env have installed the [Node JS](https://nodejs.org/en/docs/guides/getting-started-guide))
+- Run Mongo Database Container: `docker-compose up` (be sure that you have) installed [Docker Desktop](https://www.docker.com/products/docker-desktop/) for your system)
 - Run all tests `npm test`

 ### Endpoints